UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 where :math:`\alpha` is chosen so that :math:`\int\; S(\rho,t) dV =
 Qe_{tot}`, the total heating power.

-In this example we will analyze this model using the polynomial chaos expansion (PCE) UQ algorithm.
+In this example, we will analyze this model using the polynomial chaos expansion (PCE) UQ algorithm.
 The parameters that can be varied are:

 ==================    =======    =======   =========